isovector/sandymaguire.me/cv.markdown

   impressively tangled ball of spaghetti.
 It was untestable, and so people simply didn't write any tests.
 A stupid bug made it into production, and it cost us a few million dollars.
 Several people were subsequently let go, a few of whom were good friends of mine.
-All of this seemed so preventable, and I started looking for a solution.
+All of this seemed so preventable that I started looking for a solution.
 }

 \p{
-  As I dug in, I realized that free monads were the abstraction that /I/ had been grasping for without realizing.
+  As I dug in, I realized that free monads were the abstraction that <i>I</i> had been grasping for without realizing.
 They allowed me to express my ideas at a very high-level.
 They let me separate my implementation details from my business logic, and as a bonus, I could turn those details into library code.